 He was Director of Nottingham Playhouse from 1973 – 1978, Producer of Play for Today for BBC TV 1978 – 1981, and Director of the National Theatre from 1988 – 1997.
 He has received numerous theatre and film awards, was knighted in 1997 and was made a Companion of Honour in 2017.

 Matthew Bourne is firmly established as the UK’s most popular and successful choreographer and director.
 He is the creator of the world’s longest-running ballet production, a record-breaking nine-time Olivier Award winner, and the only British director to have won the Tony Award for both Best Choreographer and Best Director of a Musical.
-He is the Artistic Director of New Adventures, the UK’s busiest and most popular dance company and the major exporter of British dance internationally.

-Matthew is also a West End and Broadway choreographer; a 30 year relationship with producer Cameron Mackintosh has resulted in the globally successful musicals Mary Poppins, My Fair Lady and Oliver!
+Matthew is also an award-winning West End and Broadway choreographer; a 30-year relationship with producer Cameron Mackintosh has resulted in the globally successful musicals Mary Poppins,My Fair Lady and Oliver!
+He has seven honorary doctorates and in 2018 received an honorary degree of Doctor of Letters from University of Oxford.
+He is also an Associate Artist of Sadler’s Wells Theatre in London and Center Theatre Group in Los Angeles.

 Stephen has won the Olivier Award for Best Theatre Choreographer three times, twice for Mary Poppins (London, Broadway & UK tours; Co-Choreographer with Sir Matthew Bourne – they also received an LA Drama Critics Circle Award, a Helpmann Award in Australia, and a Tony and Drama Desk Award nomination) and the third for Hello, Dolly! at Regent’s Park Open Air Theatre.